-But for all non-horses out there it’s important to remember the first job of any advertising campaign is to get noticed, do this and you stand a fighting chance ….. do this by creating long lasting emotional connections, repeating and reinforcing over time and you set up the strong memory structures for super-scale over the long term.
+The first job of advertising is to get noticed, do this and you stand a fighting chance ….. do this by creating emotional connections, repeating and reinforcing over time and you create the strong memory structures needed for super scale.

 Don’t believe me?
 Read the Bain report of 2016 or even better, pay someone from Bain £50,000 and they’ll come and tell you themselves.

-5 – You can’t beat Mike Tyson in a punching contest but you might beat him at upside down Scrabble.
+5 – You can’t beat Mike Tyson at boxing ring so play him at Scrabble

-We’re not advising anybody to wear a lime green, velvet dinner jacket….(nobody wants to be that guy) but the point is….if you really want to make an impact you won’t do it by doing the same thing, in the same way at the same time as everyone else.
+We’re not saying wear a lime green, velvet dinner jacket….(nobody wants to be that guy) but if you want to make an impact you can’t do it looking the same as everyone else.

-Mass marketing channels are dominated by big brands with more money, more experience and more chance of outlasting you if things turn into a mine’s bigger than yours advertising arms race.
+Mass marketing channels are dominated by big brands with more money, more experience and the ability to outlast you if things turn into an advertising arms race.

 6 – Don’t suffer from premature ad-creation